exaptations/shell-commands/mop.md

 MOP Commands

-Using MOP with a proxy:
+Using MOP with a socks proxy:
 ```
 java -DsocksProxyHost=127.0.0.1 -DsocksProxyPort=9090 -jar mop.jar
 ```